-The first thing a coach has to do is help that athlete get in touch, with what's called the "Big Enough Why".
-They have to know why they are training.
+The first thing a coach has to do is help that athlete get in touch with what's called the "Big Enough Why."
+They have to know why they're training.

 Too many athletes try to trade what they want the most for what they want right this minute.

 They have to take that "Big Enough Why" into practice.
-They have to understand what they do today is going to make the difference whether they reach their long term goals or not.
+They have to understand what they do today is going to make the difference whether they reach their long-term goals or not.
 Athletes often lose sight of that connection between training and success.

-This involves the concept of getting comfortable being uncomfortable which comes from Advisory Board member Rob Gilbert.
+This involves the concept of getting comfortable being uncomfortable, which comes from Advisory Board member Rob Gilbert.
 If you want to get good at anything, you have to get into the habit of continually stepping outside of your comfort zone.
 People who stay in their comfort zone go backward.

 Every athlete deals with normal feelings of inadequacy: "Do I belong here?" or "I'm not as good as everybody else."

 For example, when a kid comes to Olympic trials for the very first time, they feel completely out of place.
-I tell them, "great, you are supposed to have those feelings.
-This means you are moving up to a higher level of competition and you belong with the best."
+I tell them, "Great, you're supposed to have those feelings.
+This means you're moving up to a higher level of competition and you belong with the best."

-Sometimes kids say one thing and does another.
+Sometimes kids say one thing and do another.
 They may say their goal is to make all conference, then their behavior says something very different.
 That's the most visible sign.